Emily Champoux MPH, RD

 • Pronouns: she/her/hers

-Emily has been a dietitian since 2019 and founded Embodied Health Counseling in 2022.
-Before that, Emily spent time building a private practice on the side while working at a PHP/IOP eating disorder treatment center in SF and providing short term nutrition support for The Tang Center at University of California - Berkeley, Paradigm Treatment Center in San Rafael and a local gym in the Bay Area.
+Emily has been a dietitian since 2019 and founded Embodied Health Counseling (EHC) in 2022.
+She wanted to create a space for not only clinicians but clients to feel safe and seen.
+Before building EHC, Emily worked at a PHP/IOP eating disorder treatment center in SF and provided short term nutrition support for The Tang Center at University of California - Berkeley, Paradigm Treatment Center in San Rafael and a local boutique gym.

 Passionate about the intersectionality of public health and disordered eating, Emily aims to see all of her clients as individuals a part of larger systems.
 Unlike the predominant narrative perpetuated by society, she truly believes that individual behavior and subsequent health outcomes are not driven by individual choices alone.
-All of us are a part of various cultures, systems of influence and relationships or communities that influence our individual choices.
+All of us are a part of various cultures, systems of influence and relationships or communities that influence access, privilege, and capacity.

 • Education: